helm/helm/docs/chart_template_guide/functions_and_pipelines.md

 ## Operators are functions

 Operators are implemented as functions that return a boolean value.
 To use `eq`, `ne`, `lt`, `gt`, `and`, `or`, `not` etcetera place the operator at the front of the statement followed by its parameters just as you would a function.
-To chain multiple operations together, separate individual functions by surrounding them with paranthesis.
+To chain multiple operations together, separate individual functions by surrounding them with parentheses.

 ```yaml
 {{/* include the body of this if statement when the variable .Values.fooString exists and is set to "foo" */}}